Odoo-Italia-Associazione/l10n-italy/README.rst

 -------------------------

-|en| If you have a proposal to change this module, you may want to send an email to <cc@shs-av.com> for initial feedback.
+If you have a proposal to change this module, you may want to send an email to <moderatore@odoo-italia.org> for initial feedback.
 An Enhancement Proposal may be submitted if your idea gains ground.

-|it| Se hai proposte per migliorare questo modulo, puoi inviare una mail a <cc@shs-av.com> per un iniziale contatto.

 Credits / Titoli di coda
 ========================